specstoryai/badges/API_README.md

 # Stats API - Go Implementation

-A lightweight, memory-efficient API for analyzing GitHub repositories to count pattern occurrences in markdown documentation files.
-This Go implementation focuses on counting "_**User**_" occurrences in `.specstory/history` directories.
+A lightweight, memory-efficient API for analyzing GitHub repositories to count pattern occurrences in markdown documentation files and track commit activity.
+This Go implementation counts "_**User**_" occurrences in `.specstory/history` directories (if present) and provides commit statistics for any GitHub repository.

 ## Features